datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 All such notices shall be deemed to have been given when received.

-Section 17.2  Failure to Pursue Remedies  TC "Section 17.2  Failure to Pursue Remedies" \\f C \\l "2" .
+Section 17.2  Failure to Pursue Remedies.
 The failure of any party to seek redress for violation of, or to insist upon the strict performance of, any provision of this Agreement shall not prevent a subsequent act, which would have originally constituted a violation, from having the effect of an original violation.

-Section 17.3  Cumulative Remedies  TC "Section 17.3  Cumulative Remedies" \\f C \\l "2" .
+Section 17.3  Cumulative Remedies.
 The rights and remedies provided by this Agreement are cumulative and the use of any one right or remedy by any party shall not preclude or waive its right to use any or all other remedies.
 Said rights and remedies are given in addition to any other rights the parties may have by law, statute, ordinance or otherwise.

-Section 17.4  Binding Effect  TC "Section 17.4  Binding Effect" \\f C
+Section 17.4  Binding Effect.
-\\l "2" .
 This Agreement shall be binding upon and inure to the benefit of all of the parties and, to the extent permitted by this Agreement, their successors, legal representatives and assigns.

-Section 17.5  Severability  TC "Section 17.5  Severability" \\f C \\l "2" .
+Section 17.5  Severability.
 The invalidity or unenforceability of any particular provision of this Agreement shall not affect the other provisions hereof, and this Agreement shall be construed in all respects as if such invalid or unenforceable provision were omitted.

-Section 17.6  Counterparts  TC "Section 17.6  Counterparts" \\f C \\l "2" .
+Section 17.6  Counterparts.
 This Agreement may be executed in any number of counterparts with the same effect as if all parties hereto had signed the same document.
 All counterparts shall be construed together and shall constitute one instrument.

-Section 17.7  Integration  TC "Section 17.7  Integration" \\f C \\l "2" .
+Section 17.7  Integration.
 This Agreement constitutes the entire agreement among the parties hereto pertaining to the subject matter hereof and supersedes all prior agreements and understandings pertaining thereto.

-Section 17.8  Governing Law  TC "Section 17.8  Governing Law" \\f C \\l "2" .
+Section 17.8  Governing Law.
 This Agreement and the rights of the parties hereunder shall be interpreted in accordance with the laws of the State of Illinois, and all rights and remedies shall be governed by such laws without regard to principles of conflict of laws.